chocolatey/choco-wiki/Home.md

 There is!
 This is a long video due to slow internet connections, but watch the first 1:30ish minutes and the last 1:30ish minutes and that will give you a general idea. [http://www.youtube.com/watch?v=N-hWOUL8roU](http://www.youtube.com/watch?v=N-hWOUL8roU)
 NOTE: This video shows dependency chaining, so you are seeing it install 11 applications/tools.

+###What can I install?
+Some chocolatey packages are tagged with chocolatey.
+To see what chocolatey packages are available, type `clist chocolatey`.
+This is not a comprenhensitve listing.

 ##Information

 [[License Acceptance Terms|Legal]]